1app.energy Blog

 Your Go tariff's cheap window starts at 00:30.
 The battery is too low to run the house overnight, so the inverter starts importing from the grid at standard rate between 22:00 and 00:30.

 Illustrative loss per night: around £0.60.
-Roughly £18/month in that example.
+If it happened every night, that would be roughly £18/month in this simplified example.

 This one is subtle because it looks like normal behaviour on any dashboard.
 The battery discharged correctly.
 The import just happened a bit early.